ku-sldg/plih/_simple/5-Failure.md

        _ -> Nothing
 ```

 First the argument to `IsZero` is evaluated and bound to `v` using the `do` notation.
 If `eval t` returns `Just x` then `r` is bound to `x`.
 When building `eval`, we were pretty much done.
 Compare the result to zero and return result using `return` and `Right` and crash if somehow the comparison fails.
 Here we catch that failure using the `case` operation over `r`.
 If `r` is a `Num`, then we return exactly what we returned before.
-The construction is a bit different as we use pattern maching to project `v` from `Num v` to perform the comparison with `0`
+The construction is a bit different as we use pattern matching to project `v` from `Num v` to perform the comparison with `0`

-If `r` is anythnig but a number, we immediately return `Nothing`.  `Nothing` represents an error in this implementation.
+If `r` is anything but a number, we immediately return `Nothing`.  `Nothing` represents an error in this implementation.
 Remember that `return = Just`, so `return Nothin` is not well typed and not what we want.
 Simply returning `Nothing` directly indicates an error.
 Note that any operation consuming the error result will simply pass it through due to the use of the `Maybe` monad.
 So, we don't need to implement all kinds of error checking.

 The remaining binary operations are virtually the same except we have two arguments to evaluate and need to nest handling argument results.
 Look first at `Plus`: